Mandy Patinkin: 2021–present

 In 2021 he was part of the main cast of the legal drama series The Good Fight on CBS.
 The following year he voiced Benjamin Franklin in the Ken Burns documentary series Benjamin Franklin on PBS.
 Also in 2022, Patinkin was the narrator of the miniseries Indivisible: Healing Hate, a Paramount+ show documenting the events that led to the January 6 United States Capitol attack.

-In 2024, Patinkin starred as Rufus Cotesworth, a renowned former detective, now heading private security for a business family, in ABC Studios' TV Series Death and Other Details.
+In 2024, Patinkin starred as Rufus Cotesworth, a renowned former detective, now heading private security for a business family, in ABC Studios' TV series Death and Other Details.

+In January 2026, he was cast as the Norse god Odin for the upcoming Amazon Prime Video live-action adaptation of the two Norse mythology-based video games in the God of War series.

-Activism
+Activism and politics

 In May 2012, Patinkin delivered the opening speech at the Annual Convention of the Israeli Left, where he recounted his experiences during a visit to the West Bank with members of the Breaking the Silence organization.

 On December 21, 2015, on Charlie Rose on PBS, Patinkin spoke about his recent trip to Greece to help refugees from war-torn Syria and his acting role in the television series Homeland.
 He stated that he wanted to help "create opportunity and better systems of living and existing, to give freedom, justice and dignity, quality of life to humanity all over the world."

 In 2020, Grody and Patinkin partnered with Swing Left, creating viral videos with their sons to encourage people to vote for Joe Biden in the 2020 United States presidential election.
 Patinkin also stumped for Biden in an ad for the Jewish Democratic Council of America encouraging Jews to vote for Biden.
 The ad featured Patinkin channeling his Princess Bride character to encourage people to vote.

 In a July 2025 New York Times interview with his wife Grody, Patinkin was critical of Israeli Prime Minister Benjamin Netanyahu's policies during the Gaza War, arguing that his actions are "endangering the Jewish population all over the world" and that "to watch what is happening, for the Jewish people to allow this to happen to children and civilians of all ages in Gaza, for whatever reason, is unconscionable and unthinkable."

 In late October 2025, Patinkin endorsed Zohran Mamdani for mayor of New York City.
+He also sang (with the PS22 Chorus) at Mayor Mamdani's inauguration ceremony.